codesinger/shu/README.md

 ### shu-keyring ###

-`shu-keyring.el` contains a set of functions for maintaining and querying a keyring of names, URLs, IDs and passwords that are maintained in a relatively free form text file.
+`shu-keyring.el` contains a set of functions for maintaining and querying a keyring of names, URLs, users IDs, passwords, and related information that are maintained in an external keyring file.

+Functions allow you to find a keyring entry by name and to put one piece of its information, such as user ID or password, in the clip board, from which it may be pasted into a browser or other application.

 The keyring file may be encrypted with GPG.
 As of emacs 23, the EasyPG package is included with the emacs distribution.
 When you tell emacs to open a file that has